mouseless/learn-css/css/bem-methodology/README.md

 #### Boolean

 Used when only the presence or absence of the modifier is important, and its value is irrelevant.
-For example, `disabled`.
+For example, `form__input--disabled`.

 #### Key-value

 Used when the modifier value is important.
-For example, `color_light`.
+For example, `form_input--color_light`.

 ## Mix